M10 Booker: Allocation

-The Army was initially set to procure up to 504 M10s, all of which would have been allotted to light divisions in the active duty and National Guard.
+The U.S. Army was initially set to procure up to 504 M10s, all of which would have been allotted to light divisions in the active duty and National Guard.
 The 82nd Airborne Division became the first unit equipped when 33 M10s entered the Fort Bragg motor pools in late FY2025, while other M10s were distributed to Fort Campbell with the 101st Airborne Division, to Fort Carson with the 4th Infantry Division, and to Fort Johnson at the Joint Readiness Training Center; however, the future use of the M10, if any, is in doubt.

 Cancellation

 Equipping the 101st Airborne Division at Fort Campbell, Kentucky, with the Booker was complicated by an analysis that determined that most bridges on the base were not capable of supporting the vehicle's weight.

-In April 2025, Army’s chief technology officer Alex Miller told a reporter that the Booker was an example of "the requirements process creating so much inertia that the Army couldn't get out of its own way".
+In April 2025, the Army’s chief technology officer Alex Miller told a reporter that the Booker was an example of "the requirements process creating so much inertia that the Army couldn't get out of its own way".
 In May 2025, Army Secretary Dan Driscoll and Army Chief of Staff General Randy A. George published "Letter to the Force: Army Transformation Initiative."
 This letter was in response to Secretary of Defense Pete Hegseth's April 2025, memorandum for senior Pentagon leadership titled "Army Transformation and Acquisition Reform."
-The Army Transformation Initiative directive stated, among other things, that the Army would "end procurement of obsolete systems, and cancel or scale back ineffective or redundant programs."
+The Army Transformation Initiative directive stated that the Army would "end procurement of obsolete systems, and cancel or scale back ineffective or redundant programs."
 The Department of Defense announced in May 2025 that the Booker program was being cancelled.
 Driscoll indicated that the program was cancelled primarily due to its heavy 42 ton weight.
 Driscoll derided the Booker as a "heavy tank" and called the program "a classic example of sunk cost fallacy, and the Army doing something wrong".

 As of June 2025 program costs exceeded $1 billion and the Army had taken delivery of 26 vehicles.
 Vehicles in final stages of production will be accepted by the Army.
 The vehicles have an uncertain future and may be transferred to armored units, sold abroad, or placed in storage.